weisberglab/extract_ti/README.md

 # Usage
 `python3 extract_ti.py [-h] --input INPUT --contiglist CONTIGLIST`

-Alternatively, you can submit an SGE_Array job using the wrapper provided in the `SGE_wrapper/run_extract_ti.sh` directory.
+Alternatively, you can submit an SGE job using the wrapper provided in the `SGE_wrapper/run_extract_ti.sh` directory.
 Use the following command:

 `./run_extract_ti.sh path/to/BEAV/output/dir`

 # Arguments